Brenna McGowan uses stories for making connection and email marketing for personal branding.

 It’s really important to realize that you don’t have to have formal training to become an expert.
 We live in a digital world, so information is at our fingertips.

 Tips for Online Writing

 - You want one, two or three sentences at the most per paragraph.
-People are skimming from their phone or mobile devices, so you need to keep things short and at a 6th grade reading level.
+People are skimming from their phones or mobile devices, so you need to keep things short and at a 6th-grade reading level.

 - Reading your content out loud is a huge help to ensure that your writing is conversational.
 Using conjunctions is another place where the writing becomes less formal and more approachable.